 Example: Instead of saying

-"You did not close the socket connection here." you can say
+"You did not close the socket connection here.", you can say

 "This code does not close the socket connection."

-3. It’s your perspective
+3. Clarify that it’s your perspective

 Example: Instead of saying